gavinhsmith/npm-package/README.md

 ### README

 Make sure you update the README.
-If your editor supports find and replace, some `{{tags}}` are standardized for an easier time updating.
+If your editor supports find and replace, some `--tags--` are standardized for an easier time updating.
 Tags are as follows:

 |            Tag            |          What For          |
 | :-----------------------: | :------------------------: |